 To learn more about funding and how you can support the program, email program manager Aedan Macdonald, firstname.lastname@example.org.

-Charting a Path Forward: Systemic Racism, Inequity, and the Role of Tech Entrepreneurship
+Charting a Path Forward: Systemic Racism, Mass Incarceration, and Equitable Access to Tech Industry Employment

 Event Time: 7:00 - 8:30 pm EST